Pollo-Game-Boat/Privacy-Policies/README.md

 ### <b><i>Changes to this privacy policy</i></b>

 <blockquote>
-<p><strong><b><i>We ("Póllo Game Boat, Inc.") reserve the right to make changes to this privacy policy at any time with or without notice.
+<p><strong><b><i>We ("Póllo Game Boat, LLC.") reserve the right to make changes to this privacy policy at any time with or without notice.
 If we happen to notfiy our users within our server or - as far as technically wise - sending a notice to users via any contact information that we have available.
 It is strongly recommended that you check our Privacy Policy to stay up to date.
 Referring to the date of the last modification listed at the bottom.</i></strong></b></p>
 </blockquote>